-In my experience, the Linenspa felt rough to the touch.
-The microfiber has a starchy quality that didn’t feel very smooth.
+The Linenspa felt rough to the touch, and the microfiber has a starchy quality that didn’t feel very smooth.

-However, one of the upsides of this comforter is the eight tabs running along the edge.
-I secured the Linenspa within a duvet cover with no real issues.
-This could be a great duvet insert, but if you want a stand-alone comforter, you might want to find one with a softer outer shell.
+However, one of the upsides of this comforter is the eight tabs running along the edge, so I secured the Linenspa within a duvet cover with no real issues.
+This could be a great duvet insert, but those who want a standalone comforter might want to find one with a softer outer shell.

-The Linenspa doesn’t have the most body.
-When it’s lying on my bed, it has a thin profile and doesn’t have a great amount of loft.
+The Linenspa doesn’t have the most body so, when it’s lying on my bed, it has a thin profile and doesn’t have a great amount of loft.

-This is most likely due to the fact that it is a down alternative comforter with a sewn-through design.
-If you want something with more loft, consider a comforter with a baffle box design or high fill power down.
+This is most likely due to the fact that it is a down alternative comforter with a sewn-through design, so those want something with more loft should consider a comforter with a baffle box design or high fill power down.

-Considering this is a lighter, all-season comforter, it really provides a lot of warmth.
+Considering this is a lighter, all-season comforter, the Linenspa really provides a lot of warmth.
 While lying under it on colder nights, I was surprised by how well insulated the Linenspa was.

-At the same time, I would say the comforter has some issues with breathability.
-Even on colder nights, I felt clammy and sweaty when I had been under the Linenspa for a while.
+At the same time, the comforter has some issues with breathability and, Even on colder nights, I felt clammy and sweaty when I had been under the Linenspa for a while.
 It does not allow for much airflow, so I did overheat sometimes.

-Unlike with a down comforter, you can wash most down alternative comforters at home.
+Unlike down comforters, down alternative comforters can be washed at home.
 Here are Linenspa’s directions for how to wash this comforter: